You’ve decided to try and go vegan, and that’s awesome.

 But it’s also not easy.

 The first few months after going vegan for me felt weird.
-It feels a lot like when you’re traveling to a new place and don’t speak the language well – you feel lost.
+It feels a lot like when you’re traveling to a new place and don’t speak the language well – you feel lost and uncomfortable.

 Hopefully I can make this transition easier.